ai-forever/railway_infrastructure_detection_aij2021/readme_en.md

  - 7 - "AlternativeRailPolygon";
  - 10 - "Train"*.

-Note: * - the first and last railcars are to be detected, and other railcars need segmentation masks.
+Note: * - the first and last railcars are to be detected, and all railcars need segmentation masks.

 ## Solution format